hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_in_a_space_station_watching_as_a__056d488d-cbd3-4ae0-aa4b-11a3b5653109-0_2.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A group of AInauts in a space station watching as a massive asteroid hurtles towards Earth, with only their AI and technology to save them."
+"A group of Ainautes in a space station watching as a massive asteroid hurtles towards Earth, with only their AI and technology to save them."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.